rempic/MACHINE-LEARNING-Edge-Cells-classifier/README.md

 ## [CLASSIFIER: TRAINING](/PIPELINE/)
-the matlab/octave files for the trainign is:
+MATLAB/octave files for the training is:
   - m3_TRAINING.m

 functions for cost function, sigmoid and predictor are in: